rails/rails/guides/source/active_record_querying.md

 WARNING: Up to and including Rails 3.1, when the number of arguments passed to a dynamic finder method is lesser than the number of fields, say `Client.find_by_name_and_locked("Ryan")`, the behavior is to pass `nil` as the missing argument.
 This is **unintentional** and this behavior has been changed in Rails 3.2 to throw an `ArgumentError`.

-Find or build a new object
+Find or Build a New Object
 --------------------------

 It's common that you need to find a record or create it if it doesn't exist.
 You can do that with the `find_or_create_by` and `find_or_create_by!` methods.